Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Introduction

-We investigate several problems, ranging from anti-ferromagnetic frustrated problems to max-cut graph problems.
-We evaluate the success rate through an $x$-quadrature measurement of the DOPO outputs.
-The success rate is calculated from joint probabilities of quadratures $P(x_{1,}x_{2},...,x_{m})$, with $x_{i}\ge0$ as positive spin and $x_{i}<0$ as negative spin.
-We investigate multiple strategies for initial quantum state, while dynamically changing the coupling strength and other parameters, to improve the success rate of the simulations.
-We find a speed up in performance and improved success rates with nonclassical initial states.
+We investigate several optimization problems, ranging from anti-ferromagnetic ground states to the max-cut graph problem.
+We evaluate the success probability through $x$-quadrature measurements of the DOPO outputs.
+The success probability is calculated from the joint probabilities of quadratures $P(x_{1,}x_{2},...,x_{M})$, with $x_{i}\ge0$ as a positive spin and $x_{i}<0$ as a negative spin.
+We investigate multiple strategies for the initial quantum state, while dynamically changing the coupling strength and other parameters, to improve the success probability of the simulations.
+We find a speed up in performance and improved success probabilities with non-classical initial states, using strategies in which the system transitions from an initial highly quantum regime with quantum superpositions, to a final classical regime where the resulting configuration is read out.
+Comparisons with classical mean-field solutions give evidence that there is a potential quantum advantage in cases where classical trapping in false minima limit the performance of classical strategies.

-Because an accurate simulation of this type of computer is even harder than the Ising problem, our conclusions are only indicative.
-Small-scale devices that we can simulate cannot solve large Ising problems.
+Because an accurate simulation of this type of computer is harder than the Ising problem, our conclusions are indicative.
+The small-scale devices that we simulate cannot solve large Ising problems.
 Nevertheless, we can investigate whether quantum superpositions have a potential for quantum advantage.
 We find evidence for more rapid convergence to a solution when quantum superpositions are present.
-We also show that a clear limitation of this architecture is decoherence due to absorption in the spin couplings.
-This indicates that other, more coherent couplings may be beneficial.
+We also show that a limitation of this approach is decoherence due to absorption in the spin couplings.
+This indicates that other, more coherent coupling methods may be even more beneficial.